PRX/styleguide.prx.org/README.md

 ## Releasing

+Once a PR has been reviewed and approved, it's time to release!

 The `npm version` command will run scripts to update the library version as well.
 To release to the npm registry, publish the `dist/ngx-prx-styleguide` directory.
 The `package.json` in the base directory has `private` set to `true`